 Under a 4D-Var framework, a cost function is defined to mostly measure the differences between model and observations at different time and locations, weighted by model and observation uncertainties.
 A background term is included to measure the deviation of the emission estimation from its first guess and it ensures that the problem is well-posed even when there are not enough observations available in certain circumstances.
 Other regularization terms may be included in the cost function.

 The system has been successfully applied to the Fukushima nuclear power plant accident to estimate the release of the radionuclide caesium-137.
-Application on volcanic ash and wildfire smoke source term estimations are ongoing.
+Applications for volcanic ash and wildfire smoke source term estimations are also available.

 For more information: